Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Evaluations

-\para{Algorithms and Performance Metrics.} To compare our techniques with prior approaches, we implement most recently proposed approaches, viz., \qcast approach from~\cite{sigcomm20} and the LP approach from~\cite{delft-lp} which we refer to as \delftlp. \bleu{~\cite{caleffi} proposes an exponential-time approach, and is thus compared only for small networks.} The~\cite{guha} and~\cite{greedy2019distributed} approaches are not compared as they were found to be inferior to \qcast in~\cite{sigcomm20}.
 For all algorithm except for \qcast, we use only one link between adjacent nodes, since only \qcast takes advantage of multiple links in a creative way.
-In particular, for \qcast, we use $W = 1, 5$, or 10 sub-links (\cite{sigcomm20} calls them channels) on each link, with the node and link "capacity" divided equally among the them. \eat{(e.g., for $W=5$ sub-links, each node's atom-photon generation capacity is divided among $2W = 10$ sub-links to handle sub-links on either side).} Note that each node requires $2W$ memories, 2 for each sub-link.
-The \delftlp approach explicitly assume the generation of link \epss is deterministic, i.e., the value $\gp^2\ep^2\php$ is 1, and do not model node generation rates.
+In particular, for \qcast, we use $W = 1, 5$, or 10 sub-links (\cite{sigcomm20} calls them channels) on each link, with the node and link "capacity" divided equally among the them. \eat{(e.g., for $W=5$ sub-links, each node's atom-photon generation capacity is divided among $2W = 10$ sub-links to handle sub-links on either side).} We note that in \qcast each node requires $2W$ memories (2 for each sub-link) with sufficient coherence time to allow for the entire swapping operation over the path to be completed.
+The \delftlp approach explicitly assumes the generation of link \epss is deterministic, i.e., the value $\gp^2\ep^2\php$ is 1, and does not model node generation rates.
 We address these differences by extending their LP formulation: (i) We add a constraint on node generation rates, and (ii) add a $\gp^2\ep(i,j)^2\php$ factor to each link $(i,j)$ in any path extracted from their LP solution.
-Among our schemes, we use \dpo, \dpa and \dpalt (see \S\ref{sec:dec}) for the \spp problem, and \LP (Appendix~\ref{sec:multiple-path}) and \iter schemes for the \qnr problem.
-For \iter, we use two schemes: \iterdpa and \iterdpalt, which iterate over \dpa and \dpalt respectively.
-We compare the schemes largely in terms of \eps generation rates; we also compare the execution times and \epss fidelity.